Oggy and the Cockroaches: The Movie: Release and distribution

 The film was released in France on August 7, 2013.
 In the United Kingdom and Ireland, it was released on May 20, 2014.
 In India, it was released on December 21, 2014, and on Cartoon Network, it was also released on Sony YAY! on October 25, 2021.

+The film had 142,232 viewers in France, far from the goal of the film's director, Olivier Jean-Marie, who had hoped for at least 500,000 viewers in French cinemas.

 Oggy and the Cockroaches: The Movie was released on DVD and Blu-ray on December 7, 2013.
 The film was officially released onto YouTube, free to watch, on November 11, 2019.
 The Blu-ray release also features some exclusive scenes involving Napoleonic and Roman Empire eras that were deleted from the final film (though small glimpses of the scenes are present in the trailer).